Capital City

 Texas does not impose a state income tax on employees, so the primary contributions are federal payroll taxes.
 These deductions fund Social Security, Medicare, and federal revenue, ensuring compliance with federal law and supporting employee benefits.

-Texas does not require private-sector employers to offer pension or retirement plans.
+Texas does not require private-sector employers to offer pensions.
+Many businesses voluntarily provide 401(k) or retirement plans to attract and retain employees.

 It should be noted that in the US, typical benefits such as vacation time, maternity leave, health insurance, etc. aren't usually legally required.
 However, it’s standard practice to offer them.
 As part of our global employment services, Playroll can create a globally compliant and competitive compensation package that can help you attract and retain top talent in the US.